pachterlab/gget/docs/src/info.md

-Jupyter Lab / Google Colab arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
-Flags are True/False arguments in Jupyter Lab / Google Colab.
+> Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
+Flags are True/False arguments in Python.
 The manual for any gget tool can be called from the command-line using the `-h` `--help` flag.
 ## gget info 💡
 Fetch extensive gene and transcript metadata from [Ensembl](https://www.ensembl.org/), [UniProt](https://www.uniprot.org/), and [NCBI](https://www.ncbi.nlm.nih.gov/) using Ensembl IDs.
-Return format: JSON (command-line) or data frame/CSV (Jupyter Lab / Google Colab).
+Return format: JSON (command-line) or data frame/CSV (Python).

 **Positional argument**
 `ens_ids`